-More than 23 years in the Telecom Expense Management (TEM) industry has taught our team at Ruby+Solberg about the fast pace of business and technology.
+More than two decades in the Telecom Expense Management (TEM) industry has taught our team at Ruby+Solberg about the fast pace of business and technology.
 For your company to remain competitive, you need to safeguard your most valuable resource — time — by outsourcing data/telecom fee negotiation, payments and management.

 Long-distance telephone calls were once the thorn in every businesses’ side.
 Prior to the 1990s, telecommunications was mostly a monopoly run by AT&T who owned control and access over the nation’s copper phone lines.
 When the federal government started to deregulate the industry and new competitors entered the market, Ruby+Solberg founder David Solberg saw an opportunity — one that could save businesses more than 50% on their long-distance fees.